-During 2021, the Company changed the primary valuation technique for CIHI from a methodology based on a recent market transaction to a methodology based on its cash value.
-CIHI sold all of its shares of the BSE and thus the recent market transaction is no longer relevant.
-CIHI now holds only cash and is being wound up.
-As a result, it is now presented as a private equity investment.
+During 2021, the Company changed the primary valuation technique for CIHI and UMI from a methodology based on a recent market transaction to a methodology based on its cash value.
+CIHI and UMI sold all of their shares of the BSE and thus the recent market transaction is no longer relevant.
+CIHI and UMI now hold only cash and they are being wound up.
+As a result, they are now presented as private equity investments.
+Also during 2021, the Company changed the primary valuation technique for the common shares of Kognitiv Corporation ("Kognitiv") from a methodology based on a recent market transaction to a methodology based on an EV/revenue multiple because the last market transaction did not take place recently, which renders the price of that transaction no longer appropriate in determining the fair value of the Kognitiv shares.
+In the absence of a recent transaction, the EV/revenue multiple methodology was more suitable in determining fair value.